Different Bitcoin Mining Pool Payment Methods (PPS vs FPPS vs PPLNS vs PPS+)

-Both payment systems have their merits.
-PPS is generally preferred by miners (holding all else equal) given they do not have to take on the additional risk of variance (luck).
-However with PPLNS it is possible to get paid out more than 100% if you (or your pool) is very lucky or less if your pools is unlucky.
+FPPS is generally preferred by miners (holding all else equal) given they do not have to take on the additional risk of variance (luck).
+PPS+ is usually acceptable if the mining pool is large enough that its finding blocks consistently.

 Already a miner or interested in getting started?